 All Saints Catholic Church has graciously given assistance through a second collection in August.
 Throughout the year All Saints volunteers have direct contact with IOH and have become an integral part of helping families stay together.

 Aria Moskowitz 404-881-0544

 The All Saints Knitters meet weekly to knit and crochet blankets which are then given to children battling cancer and the effects of the treatment regimen.
 In the process, they have a great time being productive and creative.
 The blankets help keep the children warm while undergoing therapy, and also warm their hearts, experiencing the generosity of others.
 You do not need be an experienced knitter.
 The members share their talents with each other.
 Each works at a pace comfortable to their skill level.
 Yarns are donated by both the members and by non-members.

-The next Mission Trip to Kingston, Jamaica is set for February 12-20, 2018.
-Mark your calendars now to spend time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
+The 2019 Mission Trip to Kingston, Jamaica was a success!
+Consider joining us next year in 2020 to spend time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
 This spiritual experience combines the power of prayer and reflection with service to the poorest of the poor.

 The All Saints Pro-Life committee is one of the most active parish pro-life groups in the Archdiocese, as we continue to promote and implement the Church’s theology of respecting life.
 Your participation is not only encouraged but necessary as we battle the culture of death that has permeated our society.
 Come join us on the side of truth as we make positive change through prayer, education, civil action and fund raising.
 Your involvement can be minimal or fully committed, yet either way you will save the lives of unborn babies.
 We know what side of the abortion issue Jesus is on.
 What side are you on?